FirebirdSQL/jaybird/src/documentation/faq.md

 Which Firebird versions are supported?
 --------------------------------------

-Jaybird 4 supports Firebird version 2.5 and higher, and introduces support for Firebird 4 types `DECLOAT`, extended precision of `NUMERIC` and `DECIMAL`, and time zone types (`TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE`).
+Jaybird 4 supports Firebird version 2.5, 3.0 and 4.0, and introduces support for
+Firebird 4.0 types `DECLOAT`, extended precision of `NUMERIC` and `DECIMAL`, and time zone types (`TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE`).

+Jaybird 4 only provides partial support for Firebird 5.0, and the generated-keys support does not work in all cases due to Firebird 5.0 now supporting multi-row `RETURNING`.
+Full Firebird 5.0 support will become available in Jaybird 5.

-Jaybird 3 supports Firebird versions 2.0 and higher.
-Support for Firebird 4 is limited to the Firebird 3 feature set.
+Jaybird 3 supports Firebird versions 2.0 - 4.0.
+Support for Firebird 4.0 is
+limited to the Firebird 3.0 feature set.
+Formally, Firebird 5.0 is not supported, though in practice the problems are similar as for Jaybird 4.

 Jaybird 3 is the last version to support Firebird 2.0 and 2.1.
 Future versions of Jaybird are not guaranteed to work with version 2.1 and earlier.

-Jaybird 2.2 supports all Firebird versions 1.0 and higher.
-Jaybird 2.2.4 added support for new features of Firebird 3 (e.g. `BOOLEAN` support).
-Support for Firebird 4 is limited to the Firebird 3 feature set.
+Jaybird 2.2 supports Firebird versions 1.0 - 4.0.
+Jaybird 2.2.4 added
+support for new features of Firebird 3.0 (e.g. `BOOLEAN` support).
+Support for Firebird 4 is limited to the Firebird 3.0 feature set.

 Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.